Zook (character): Fictional character biography

-At the jail, Manhunter learned that there was yet another alien on the island.
-Manhunter found this other alien, who was named R'ell, and who explained how the aliens had travelled to Earth through a space warp.
-The warp was still open on the island, and R'ell was determined to find the criminals and take them through the warp back to their own world.
-The warp would soon close, so R'ell and Manhunter had to hurry back to the jail.
+Jones, as Martian Manhunter, takes down and captures the two alien criminals.
+At the jail, Manhunter learns that there is another alien on the island.
+Manhunter finds the other alien, R'ell, who explains how the aliens had travelled to Earth through a space warp.
+The warp is still open on the island, and R'ell is determined to find the criminals and take them through the warp back to their own world.
+However, the warp is set to close soon.